About the Center

 Our Start

 UT launched the Center for Health IPE with approval and start-up funds from the Office of the Executive Vice President and Provost.
 Prior to this launch, faculty champions spearheaded innovative interprofessional learning opportunities in health programs across campus.
 These efforts were strengthened by Health Resources and Services Administration (HRSA) program grants and bolstered by Dell Medical School’s presence that emphasized IPE as a part of its vision.
-The four deans of UT's health professions schools - M. Lynn Crismon, PharmD (College of Pharmacy), Clay Johnston, MD, PhD (Dell Medical School), Alexa Stuifbergen, PhD, RN (School of Nursing), and Luis Zayas, PhD (Steve Hicks School of Social Work) - stressed the need for a central IPE body on campus.
+Deans from the College of Pharmacy, Dell Medical School, School of Nursing, and Steve Hicks School of Social Work stressed the need for a central IPE body on campus.
 They worked collaboratively with faculty champions at each school to see the Center for Health IPE come to fruition.
-These four health professions schools continue to be strong partners, with leadership from each school providing oversight and support for its operations and vision.
+These four health professions schools join with the College of Education, College of Natural Sciences, and the Moody College of Communication to help guide the center's strategic direction and sustainbility.

 Center for Health IPE Annual Report